 Engineered timber such as Masonite beams represents a huge step forward in timber technology.
 Compared with traditional beams and joists Masonite sections are, for the same structural strength, much lighter, much more dimensionally regular and use considerably less timber.
 The dimensional stability with traditional beams and joists can be a major problem if they are not supplied at a moisture content of 12%, as shrinkage can cause considerable movement.
-It is not unusual to hear of 20mm movement over a two storey[for the purposes of part B (fire) of the Approved Documents to the Building Regulations] this means a. any gallery[for the purposes of part B of the Approved Documents] - A raised area or platform around the sides or at the back of a room which provides extra space.
-Habitable room A room used, or intended to be used, for dwellinghouse[for the purposes of part B of the Approved Documents] - A unit of residential accommodation occupied (whether or not as a sole or main residence): a. by a single person or by people living together as a family b. by not more than six residents living together as a single household, including a household where care is provided for residents.
-(See also paragraphs 0.22 and 0.23.)
-Dwellinghouse does not include a flat or a building containing a flat. purposes (including; for the purposes of Part B, a kitchen, but not a bathroom). if its area is more than half that of the space into which it projects; and b. a roof, unless it is accessible only for maintenance and repair. timber structure in the first year .
+It is not unusual to hear of 20mm movement over a two storey[for the purposes of part B (fire) of the Approved Documents to the Building Regulations] this includes - (a) any gallery[for the purposes of part B of the Approved Documents] - A raised area or platform around the sides or at the back of a room which provides extra space. if its area is more than half that of the space into which it projects; and (b) a roof, unless it is accessible only for maintenance and repair. timber structure in the first year .
 They also help with the insulation because the webs, being much thinner, cause minimal thermal bridgingthis is a pathway where heat can easily escape (or get in) through some part of the structure.
 It is usually caused by some element of structure such as a steel lintel or wooden studwork.
-Also known as a thermal bridge. see more on thermal bridging.
+Also known as a cold bridge. see more on thermal bridging.
 They do however run at about twice the price of solid timber sections with merchants such as Arnold Laver quoting around £4.80/m for 220 x 38 I beams. (supplied in 12m lengths).

 Span tables for timber I beams are published by James Jones